docksal/docksal/docs/drupal-settings.md

 **Drupal 8**

 Enable the Memcache module in Drupal.

+    Note: Configuring memcache in Drupal 8 requires the Memcache module to first be enabled.
+    (Re)installing a Drupal 8 site with these settings will fail.
+    Comment the settings out, (re)install, then uncomment the settings back.

 Edit `settings.php` and add the following lines to point Drupal to the memcached service.

 ```php